 Open Windows 8 Control Panel > General > Setting > Refresh.

 If your PC isn’t running well, you can reload Windows without losing your media and personal files

-Reset Your PC in Widows 8
+Reset PC in Windows 8

 Windows 8 will also allow you to carry out a Complete Reset.
 This will restore your PC to its virgin state, viz to the state it was in when originally purchased.

 Open Windows 8 Control Panel > General > Setting > Reset.

 If you are about to give your PC away, you can put it back to the way it was originally and remove your files.